 Students must have their books at the first class session.

-The first session of class is mandatory.
-Attendance is required in this intensive course.
-The nursing assistant course consists of 100 contact hours of lecture, clinical and lab instruction.
-All the material covered is necessary to meet the state requirements and enable you to pass the state-approved exams.
-Absences exceeding 12 hours for any reason may result in failure of this course.
-No-shows will no longer receive an automatic refund.
+The first session of class is mandatory and attendance of all sessions is required.
+Only register for a section in which you can attend EVERY class.
+The Nursing Assistant course consists of 100 contact hours of lecture, clinical and lab instruction.
+Successful completion of all materials covered is required to meet the state requirements and enables you to pass the state-approved exams.
+Absences exceeding 7.5 hours for any reason may result in failure of this course.
+No-shows do not receive an automatic refund.

 If your criminal background check indicates that you have a criminal history, you may be prohibited from participating in the course.
 A fee of $45 for the CBC has been included in the cost of the course.

-You must receive a minimum 70% on the final course exam to pass this course.
+You must receive a minimum 70% final grade.
 Upon successful completion of this course, you will be eligible to take the written and clinical state competency exams.
 Successful completion of these exams will allow your name to be placed on the Nebraska Nursing Assistant Registry.

 To be placed on the Nebraska Nurse Aide Registry, the state of Nebraska requires that individuals must meet the following requirements: